On the Internet Who Knows What Is Real?

 - Obviously, the more people who came to your site, the more you could charge for advertising.
 This has always been true, but online it spawned the first fakes.
 This started with the SEO scams and fake traffic.
 Using bogus information to rank higher in the search results to get more people to your site.
 Or, at least the appearance of more people on your site.
 This, to me, is where things started to get “fake”.
 The web became a race for attention, not a marketplace of ideas.
 This is where we saw content scrapers, websites that were nothing more than scraped posts and article stolen from other sites, or just websites claiming to be educational that were clearly just spamming links to commercial sites.

 - Within this race for attention, we began to see click-bait headlines, where the more outrageous the headline, the better.

 - Side note here, yesterday when news broke about the college admission bribery and cheating arrests, I saw a number of people claiming the fact that the headlines were only about the two Hollywood actresses being charged was an example of male privilege.
 No, it was an example of click-baiting the headline.
 No one is going to read/share a story that reads “Gordon Caplan Charged with Fraud”.
 This is how the media works in 2019, it’s about what headline gets the most attention.
 Period.

 - Then came social media.
 This “democratized” the whole process.
 Now anyone could create an account and spread any message they wanted to, without even having to bother with creating a website.
-(Blogger, WordPress, LiveJournal and Movable Type, among others, had already democratize the website/blog creation area, but MySpace, etc. made it easy to now have an online presence by doing nothing more than signing up) But, we lost site of one important fact in this new social media age, and that was that all of this was still a fight for attention, and ad dollars.
+(Blogger, WordPress, LiveJournal, and Movable Type, among others, had already democratized the website/blog creation area, but MySpace, etc. made it easy to now have an online presence by doing nothing more than signing up) But, we lost sight of one important fact in this new social media age, and that was that all of this was still a fight for attention, and ad dollars.